 We want to be people of faith yet so often we are frustrated and our prayers for deliverance multiply when we encounter obstacles or difficulties in life.
 What if God had immediately blessed Abraham when He brought him to the land of Canaan?
 What if God instantly began to give Abraham a huge family right after He promised him a son?
 And then God drove out all of the inhabitants of the land so that Abraham had to do nothing.
 Would Abraham still be known as the Father of Our Faith?
 I don’t think so.
 He would simply be known as a man that God did wonderful things for.
 If we are completely truthful with ourselves, that’s exactly what we would like God to do for us.

 Galatians 3:29 tells us, “And if you belong to Christ, then you are Abraham’s descendants, heirs according to promise.”
 As descendants of Abraham is it reasonable that we should inherit our promises without the need for faith?

 It is interesting that God chose for Abraham’s faith to be demonstrated and tested by believing in hope against hope for a son – for a family!

 Are we willing to wait and believe God in the face of our relationship difficulties?
 When we must wait for years to find that right person to marry?
 When it feels impossible to like the person we vowed to love?
-When we are hurt again and want to be angry and pull away from relationship?
-When we feel like we have so little strength to give back love to the spouse, child or friend who hurt us again?
+When we have hurt again and want to be angry and pull away from a relationship?
+When do we feel like we have so little strength to give back love to the spouse, child, or friend who hurt us again?